 products and services, to serve as a voice for consumer advocacy and

 economic wellness in the United States, to educate consumers in the area

 of financial literacy and to recognize companies for their environmental

-ACC’s origins began in 1985 with the formation of the California Consumer Council (http://www.calconsumercouncil.org).
-In 1987, ACC became a separate entity, and in 1992 ACC earned its own nonprofit, tax-exempt 501(C)(3) foundation status.
-ACC is registered as a nonprofit corporation in the State of California.
+ACC’s origins began in 1985 with the formation of the California Consumer Council.
+In 1987, ACC became a separate entity and, shortly thereafter, ACC was established as its own nonprofit, tax-exempt 501(C)(3) foundation registered in the State of California.

-In cooperation with our network of more than 30 credit unions, ACC recruits members and encourages its members to make sound purchasing decisions that will benefit consumer-friendly companies and American-based businesses.
-We communicate with our members on a regular basis through our conferences, financial education training programs, and our two newsletters – Consumer News & Views and the Voice of the Consumer.
+ACC recruits members who care about consumerism and encourages its members to make sound purchasing decisions from consumer-friendly companies and American-based businesses.
+We communicate with our members on a regular basis through our conferences, education and training programs, and our two newsletters – Consumer News & Views and the Voice of the Consumer.

 ACC is not a consumer hotline, consumer-complaint bureau, or government regulatory organization.
 ACC has adopted a more proactive approach with companies and organizations that provide products/services to consumers.
 Our approach is to recognize and promote popular products/services based on consumer acceptance, reliability and a proven track record of performance.
 By encouraging consumers to support those companies that manufacture and sell safe, reliable products/services, ACC believes it can give these companies a competitive edge and, in turn, challenge their competitors to improve their performance and reliability standards.
 ACC believes that in the long-term this approach is more effective than lawsuits, complaints, and additional regulation.